dugu9sword/manytasks/README.md

 A toy tool for deep learning, which helps explore different net configurations.

-> 2019.12.11
->
+**TODO**
+- [ ] Add support for receiving return value from a program
+- [ ] Add support for random selection from configurations

-> About one year later, after submitting my ACL 2020 paper, I add some new features to the tool.
+**2019.12.11**, About one year later, after submitting my ACL 2020 paper, I add some new features to the tool.
 Good luck~

 - [x] Use `.hjson` (<https://hjson.org/>) instead of `.json` for configuration, since `.hjson` is more human-readable which allows comments and missing/trailing commas
 - [x] Ask the user for overriding existing logs
 - [x] Beautify the CLI tools

-> 2019.1.1
->
-> First version comes out.
+**2019.1.1**, First version comes out.
 I wrote the code to enable grid search for my ACL 2019 submission.
 Unfortunately it was rejected. :(

 - [x] Enumerate different configurations
 - [x] Specify which GPU card to use